Short-Term Financing True Cost Comparison

 The Short-Term Financing Spectrum: Six Structures, Six Risk Profiles

-Short-term financing for small business covers six distinct structures: SBA Express loans, bank lines of credit, online term loans, invoice factoring, merchant cash advances, and revenue-based financing.
-Each one sits on a different point of the speed-vs-cost tradeoff axis, and choosing the wrong one can add tens of thousands of dollars to your borrowing cost.
+Short-term financing for small business covers six distinct structures.
+These include SBA Express loans, bank lines of credit, online term loans, invoice factoring, merchant cash advances, and revenue-based financing.
+Each sits on the speed-vs-cost tradeoff axis.
+Choosing wrong can add tens of thousands in borrowing cost.

-The tradeoff is nearly linear: every day faster you can access capital costs roughly 2 to 5 percentage points more in effective APR.
-A bank line at 10% APR takes 2 to 4 weeks to establish, while an MCA at 80% to 150% effective APR can fund the same afternoon.
+The tradeoff is nearly linear: faster access costs 2-5 percentage points more in effective APR.
+A bank line at 10% APR takes 2-4 weeks, while an MCA at 80-150% effective APR funds the same afternoon.

 Understanding which tier your business actually qualifies for is the first decision you need to make.
 Businesses with 700+ FICO and two or more years in operation often qualify for the cheap tier and never need to consider the expensive tier at all.